HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/topics/types-of-events.md

 Look for an SNMP Trap configuration page and set the destination (sometimes referred to as host, recipient, or network management station) as the IP address of the Data Collector.

-In most cases, SNMP Trap events will automatically handle their Active Closed statuses, meaning they can close themselves with Clear traps.
+In most cases, SNMP Trap events will automatically handle their Active/Closed statuses, meaning they can close themselves with Clear traps.

 ## Unknown Trap